-Based on the advertising, this sealer is especially intended for use on grout.
-Even most of the critical reviews (of which there aren’t very many) admit that this product will do a good job of repelling water.
+Based on the advertising, this granite sealer is especially intended for use on grout surfaces.
+Even most of the critical reviews (of which there aren’t very many) admit that Tuff Duck sealer will do a good job of repelling water.

 However, there was more than one complaint that said that the layer was too thin.
-It could be that the product was diluted a little bit too much in order to cover more area.
-But trust me, I have used this product so many times and I haven’t seen any problems yet.
-Also, this product is only good for natural and porous stone.
-Any other type of stone will simply repel the product.
+It could be that the sealer was diluted a little bit too much in order to cover more area.
+But trust me, I have used this sealer so many times and I haven’t seen any problems yet.
+Also, this granite sealer is only good for natural and porous stones.
+Any other type of stone will simply repel the sealer.

-With a name like “impregnator,” you can get a pretty good idea of how this product works.
+With a name like “impregnator,” you can get a pretty good idea of how this granite sealer works.
 It is made to penetrate deeply into the surface of the stone and provide an exceptionally long-lasting effect.